 Life with Sucrose Intolerance

 - I am forced to be the expert in working with some medical providers.
 Most doctors are not experienced with Sucrose Intolerance, so I sometimes feel alone in this journey.
-It took me many months to find an experienced nutritionist who could help me figure out the best diet.
+It took me many months to find an experienced nutritionist who could help me figure out the best diet for me.
 I keep a detailed food log most of the time, so that I can figure out the issue if I have breakthrough symptoms.
-I have searched in my local area for a physician who is an expert on Sucrose Intolerance, but I have not found someone who fits that bill.
+I have searched in my local area for a physician who is an expert on Sucrose Intolerance, but I have not found anyone who fits that bill.
 I have a binder with information on Sucrose Intolerance that I share with healthcare providers as needed.

 As you can see, managing life with Sucrose Intolerance requires some accommodations.
-I constantly have to advocate for my needs in social, work, and medical settings, while managing embarrassing and sometimes painful GI symptoms.
+I constantly have to advocate for my needs in social, work, and medical settings, while managing embarrassing and sometimes painful gastrointestinal symptoms.